m-razali/sar-index-model/README.md

 5. Normalized Difference Polarization Index(NDPol)
 6. Dual-polarized Radar Vegetation Index(DpRVI)

+In addition, this tool also has additional capabilities in the form of Speckle Filtering, Mean Shift Filtering, and Statistics.
+Speckle Filtering and Mean Shift Filtering are used to reduce noise in the data.
+Meanwhile, the Statistics feature is used to calculate several statistical parameters, including the mean value, minimum value, maximum value, range, and standard deviation.

 This tool uses Sentinel-1 RTC data which can be downloaded from ESA Copernicus.

 This tool was developed by Mulkal, S.T., M.Sc.